+The following measures will be implemented to manage stormwater:
-Non-contaminated stormwater will be diverted from potentially contaminated areas.

-All storage of hazardous and other chemical waste will be bunded.

-Spill management procedures will be developed and implemented for the facility and spill kits provided.

-A regular inspection of community waste storage areas will be completed by the Operator, or appointed representative.
-The inspection will assess housekeeping and ensure all drains are free of litter and operating at optimum efficiency.
+- Clean stormwater will be diverted from potentially contaminated areas, thereby limiting the quantity of contaminated stormwater generated; - All storage of hazardous and other chemical waste will be stored in a bunded area; - Spill management procedures will be developed and implemented for the facility and spill kits provided for use at the site; - A regular inspection of waste storage containers provided in open space and public areas will be completed by the Operator, or appointed representative.
+The inspection will assess housekeeping and ensure all drains are free of litter and operating at optimum efficiency; & - Litter catchment devices to be installed and maintained at stormwater outlets.